Camillo De Lellis: Recognition

 De Lellis has been awarded the Stampacchia Medal in 2009, the Fermat Prize in 2013 and the Caccioppoli Prize in 2014.
 He has been invited speaker at the International Congress of Mathematicians in 2010 and plenary speaker at the European Congress of Mathematics in 2012.
 In 2012 he has also been awarded a European Research Council grant.
 In 2020 he has been awarded the Bôcher Memorial Prize.
 In 2021 he became a member of the German Academy of Sciences Leopoldina.
 He has also been included in the list of invited plenary speakers of the 2022 International Congress of Mathematicians, in Saint Petersburg.
-In 2022 he was awarded the Maryam Mirzakhani Prize in Mathematics from the NAS.
+In 2022, he was awarded the Maryam Mirzakhani Prize in Mathematics from the NAS.
+In 2026, he was awarded the Shaw Prize in mathematical sciences.